fabrice-rossi/mixvlmc/README.md

 The average longest time spent in *high* consecutively is

 - for the VLMC: 243.6 minutes with a standard error of 6.7337834;
 - for the VLMC with covariate: 286.2 minutes with a standard error of 8.9157448;
 - 410 minutes for the observed time series.

 The following figure shows the distributions of the times obtained by both models as well as the observed value.
-The VLMC model with covariate is able to generate longer sequences in the *high* active power state than the brare VLMC model as the consequence of the sensitivity to the day/night schedule.
+The VLMC model with covariate is able to generate longer sequences in the *high* active power state than the bare VLMC model as the consequence of the sensitivity to the day/night schedule.

 ``` r